Creamy Spinach & Herb Green Sauce Pasta

 • 120 ml reserved pasta water for blending

-• Zest of 1 lemon about 2g
+• Zest of 1 lemon approximately 2g

 • 15 ml fresh lemon juice

-• 2 g salt
+• 2 g fine sea salt

-• 3 g black pepper freshly ground
+• 3 g freshly ground black pepper

 For Cooking and Finishing